Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-And since polarization-sensitive observations of gamma-ray bursts are possible one could look directly for the polarization dependence predicted by the FTV0 test theory: one would expect to find that for all bursts one of the polarizations tends to arrive at earlier times with respect to the other polarization.

-Clearly these in-vacuo gamma-ray dispersion studies provide us at present with the cleanest opportunity to look for Planck-scale modifications of the dispersion relation.
-Unfortunately they are not very powerful: they do provide us comfortably with Planck-scale sensitivity to linear ($n=1$) modifications of the dispersion relation, but are unable to probe significantly the case of quadratic ($n=2$) modifications.
-As I shall stress in the next subsection one can achieve Planck-scale sensitivity to quadratic Planck-scale modifications of the dispersion relation by following the same strategy but considering neutrinos instead of photons.
+Clearly these in-vacuo dispersion studies using gamma rays in the GeV--TeV range provide us at present with the cleanest opportunity to look for Planck-scale modifications of the dispersion relation.
+Unfortunately, while they do provide us comfortably with Planck-scale sensitivity to linear ($n=1$) modifications of the dispersion relation, they are unable to probe significantly the case of quadratic ($n=2$) modifications.

-For what concerns the applicability to a wide range of quantum-gravity scenarios with modified dispersion relations this phenomenology programme is also uniquely powerful.
-In particular, it is completely insensitive to the whole issue about description of dynamical aspects of quantum gravity.
-Still one should prudently be aware of the fact that it might be inappropriate to characterize these studies as tests that must apply to all quantum-gravity pictures with modified dispersion relations.
-Most notably, the assumption of obtaining the velocity law from the dispersion relation through the formula $v = dE/dp$ may or may not be valid in a given quantum-gravity picture.
-Validity of the formula $v = dE/dp$ essentially requires that the theory is still ``Hamiltonian", at least in the sense that the velocity along the $x$ axis is obtained from the commutator with an Hamiltonian ($v\sim [x,H]$), and that the Heisenberg commutator preserves its standard form ($[x,p]\sim \hbar$ so that $x \sim \partial / \partial p$).
-Especially this second point is rather significant since heuristic arguments of the type also used to motivate modified dispersion relations suggest~\cite{stringsHP,kappaHP} that the Heisenberg commutator might have to be modified in the quantum-gravity realm.
+And, while, as stressed, these studies apply to a wide range of quantum-spacetime scenarios with modified dispersion relations, mostly as a result of their insensitivity to the whole issue about description of dynamical aspects of a quantum-spacetime theory, one should be aware of the fact that it might be inappropriate to characterize these studies as tests that must necessarily apply to all quantum-spacetime pictures with modified dispersion relations.
+Most notably, the assumption of obtaining the velocity law from the dispersion relation through the formula $v = dE/dp$ may or may not be valid in a given quantum-spacetime picture.
+Validity of the formula $v = dE/dp$ essentially requires that the theory is still ``Hamiltonian'', at least in the sense that the velocity along the $x$ axis is obtained from the commutator with a Hamiltonian ($v_x \sim [x,H]$), and that the Heisenberg commutator preserves its standard form ($[x,p_x]\sim \hbar$ so that $x \sim \partial / \partial p_x$).
+Especially this second point is rather significant since heuristic arguments of the type also used to motivate modified dispersion relations suggest~\cite{ahluDB,kappaHP,stringsHP,mignemiHP,galanDSRhp,meljanacHP} that the Heisenberg commutator might have to be modified in the quantum-spacetime realm.